-If you typically meet with students in the computer lab, rather than printing out the web pages for Activity III, A Look at Two Schools, you may prefer to have students access them online.
+If you typically meet with students in the computer lab, rather than printing out the web pages for Activity IV, A Look at Two Schools, you may prefer to have students access them online.

-Instead of using the schools provided, you might want to investigate other tech schools and use information from two you find worthy.
-Through RUReadyND.com, students can access explore schools by browsing or by using the School Finder tool.
+Instead of using the schools provided, you might also want to investigate other schools and use information from two you find worthy.
+Through RUReadyND.com, students can access a school search feature called School Finder.